ome/www.openmicroscopy.org/_posts/2018-12-18-downloader.md

 provide access to that data.
 This motivates the creation of server-side solutions such as the IDR's
 [Virtual Analysis Environment](https://idr-analysis.openmicroscopy.org/).
-For the past couple of years the OME team has been investigating ways to improve users' ability to obtain data from OMERO for client-side storage and processing.
+For the past couple of years the OME team has also been investigating ways to improve users' ability to obtain data from OMERO for client-side storage and processing.

-We now release OMERO.downloader v0.1.0 which is still an early version missing many features but should already add significant value for some use cases.
+We now release OMERO.downloader v0.1.0,
-OMERO.downloader is a Java application that acts as a command-line OMERO client.
+a Java application that acts as a command-line OMERO client.
 It writes selected data from an OMERO server into a local directory and creates soft links to represent some of the metadata linking the server objects.
+This is still an
+early version missing many features but should already add significant value for some use cases.

 OMERO.downloader is designed to handle situations in which not all the specified data can be downloaded in a single session.
 If download is